jubril-a/PostAside-clone/README.md

-# PostAside clone
+# PostAside clon
-This is a clone of [Postaside](https://www.postaside.com) built with html, css, sass, & javascript
+This is a clone of [Postaside](https://www.postaside.com) built with html, css, sass & javascript

 ![preview](preview.png)